sauljabin/kafka-sandbox/README.md

 ksqlDB is a database that's purpose-built for stream processing applications.

-> Careful. ksqlDB is not a database.
+> ksqlDB is not a database.
 It's a tool for stream processing applications.

 - [ksqldb](https://ksqldb.io/)
 - [ksqldb settings](https://docs.ksqldb.io/en/latest/reference/server-configuration/)